antolin-luis/ArchDataScience/README.md

 - [X] Bring nvim configurations for data science development
 - [ ] change $EDITOR depending on type of IDE (nvim or VSCode)
   - this change should take place in the .zshrc file
+- [ ] Need to check error messages in docker/docker-compose in sci install script
+- [ ] Need to mix installations from Alternative and unchanged sci install script
 ---

 ## 📜 License